NeelBhatt/Docs-1/aspnet/aspnetcore/performance/caching/memory.md

 The callback is run on a different thread from the code that removes the item from the cache.

+>[!WARNING]
-Warning: If the callback is used to repopulate the cache it is possible other requests for the cache will take place (and find it empty) before the callback completes, possibly resulting in several threads repopulating the cached value.
+> If the callback is used to repopulate the cache it is possible other requests for the cache will take place (and find it empty) before the callback completes, possibly resulting in several threads repopulating the cached value.

 Possible [eviction reasons](https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Caching/Memory/EvictionReason/index.html) are: